Page cover

 Abjoid Blocky One

 This is a proof-of-concept font, just to model a script that I created.
 It can be used to type with, but it isn't beautiful and it isn't perfected.
-It is literally just a model font file to contain the basic glyph shapes and their relationships, via shared glyph elements, anchorings, etc. This font is blocky and angular, just to contain the structure; the conscript is designed so that it can be written in a cursive flow, much like Arabic.
+It is literally just a model font file to contain the basic glyph shapes and their relationships, via shared glyph elements, anchorings, etc. This font is blocky and angular, solely to contain the structure; the conscript is designed so that it can be written in a cursive flow, much like Arabic.
 I'll upload some images of my handwriting in it some time soon.

 You can learn about my conscript Abjoid on my conscripts gitbook website: Abjoid conscript